chrisbaglieri/githacking/README.md

 My philosophy that weekend, three words, build cool shit.
 That's it, simple and to the point.
 I did not come to compete.
 I did not come to build a company.
 I came to have a good time and spend 54 hours doing what I love to do, hack.
 Icing on the cake was doing it with others who felt exactly the same way.

-## Post Philadelphia Startup Weekend 2011

-The interesting thing about Startup Weekend is that a lot of the ideas that emerge are difficult to build a business on, especially one that can support the entire team behind the idea.
-There are exceptions.
-We were not one of them.
-Realizing this we pivoted and began exploring developer profiles and building a recruitment engine on that foundation.
-We were well aware of the trend of startups and small companies using Github as a metric for measuring the caliber of developers.
-In this new direction, we hoped to piggyback on that practice.

-Shortly thereafter, Stack Overflow launched [Careers 2.0](http://careers.stackoverflow.com/) and it deflated us.
-They had traction, an active and immense pool of users, a brand and trusted name, blah blah blah.
-We had an incomplete minimal viable product.
-We never did recover from their launch.
-The team disengaged.
-While we tried to re-ignite our efforts on a few occasions, the engine ran out of gas.
-We failed early and fast.
-We learned.
-We started working on the next idea.

 ## Press

 * [Hacker News](http://news.ycombinator.com/item?id=2158958)